hayj/NLPTools/README.md

 And other parameters like `replaceCurrencyLevel`, `replaceSocialLevel`, `replaceFunctionLevel`...
 You will also find others functions for post-tokenization processing etc.

+## Embeddings

+This tool provide usefull functin to load and handle word embeddings.

+Load GloVe vectors:

+	loader = EmbeddingsLoader("googlenews")
+	wordVectors = loader.load()

+**How it works :** all vectors will be downloaded and stored in a tmp directory (in case of googlenews vector, it will convert the bin format to a compressed txt format).
+So the next time you wil load vectors, it will automatically load vectors from disk if it was already downloaded.

+Print informations about loaded vectors:

+	print(loader.isLower())
+	print(wordVectors["the"])

+You can also choose a specific dimension for a given vector key:

+	loader = EmbeddingsLoader("glove-twitter", 200)

+You can choose these keys (please pm me to suggest other embeddings) :

+	"fasttext-wiki-news-1M": [300]
+	"fasttext-wiki-news-1M-subword": [300]
+	"fasttext-crawl-2M": [300]
+	"fasttext-crawl-2M-subword": [300]
+	"glove-6B": [50, 100, 200, 300]
+	"glove-42B": [300]
+	"glove-840B": [300]
+	"glove-twitter-27B": [25, 50, 100, 200]
+	"googlenews": [300]

 ## Overlap

 Get your data: